DaftPyPosh/vSphereSCG/Hackathon_Presentation.md

 - Some learned more about git and/or Github, like using projects, issues, and proper use of branches/merge requests
 - Some of us learned how to install/run our first Ansible playbook
-- We learned about Roles inside of Ansible
+- We learned about Roles and Collections inside of Ansible
 - Some learned how to attach issues to merge requests in Github
-- For at least one of us, it was our first exposure to VMware Power-CLI
+- For at least one of us, it was our first exposure to VMware PowerCLI
+- Some enjoyed the experience of a very diverse remote team

 ## Challenges we had